sproutcake23/my-configs/README.md

-# This reposotory contains my configurations for the applications that i use
+# This repository contains the configuration files for all the applications i use